JingchunCheng/FAVOS/README.md

 `make all -j8` (paths are needed to change in the configuration file) <br />
 `make pycaffe` <br />

+## Tracker
+We use SiaFC tracker in "Fully-Convolutional Siamese Networks for Object Tracking" [here](https://github.com/bertinetto/siamese-fc)

 ## Download Our Segmentation Results on the DAVIS datasets
 * FAVOS on DAVIS2016 [here]()